rvt/SoftRF/README.md

   - enable NMEA extended
 - default connection with Stratux: **USB**
 - WiFi disabled to avoid conflicts with Stratux WiFi
-- LEGACY traffic messages over serial connection disabled (to relax data rate, Stratux receives LEGACY directly anyhow)
+- LEGACY traffic messages over serial connection are disabled (to relax data rate, Stratux receives LEGACY directly anyhow)

 **T-Echo modifications:**
 - L76K GPS configuration:
   - enable GSA, GSV, VTG
   - enable GPS, GLONASS and BEIDOU
+  - NMEA output through USB
 - default connection with Stratux: **USB**
-- optional connection with Stratux: **Bluetooth LE** (works only with rvt's Stratux fork: https://github.com/rvt/stratux/tree/bluetooth-le-devices, requires T-Echo settings change using NFC or using serial console commands)
-- LK8EX1 and LEGACY traffic messages over serial connection disabled (to relax data rate, Stratux receives LEGACY directly anyhow)
+- LK8EX1 and LEGACY traffic messages over serial connection are disabled (to relax data rate, Stratux receives LEGACY directly anyhow)

 **LIMITATIONS:**
 - GPS update rate is limited to 1 Hz in SoftRF, which is good enough for Stratux except when using GPS as a pseudo AHRS
-- the L76K only supports the NMEA "strict" protocol version, therefore some extended satellite information (like elevation, azimut and numbering) is not provided for some satellites and therefore the GPS info page in Stratux is incomplete, e.g. BEIDOU satellites are missing but are in fact used and counted for "in solution"
+- the L76K only supports the NMEA "strict" protocol version, therefore some extended satellite information (like elevation, azimut and numbering) is not provided for some satellites and therefore the GPS info page in Stratux is incomplete.
+Furthermore BEIDOU satellites are not displayed at all but are in fact used and counted for "in solution"
 - currently only the T-Echo as a Baro source for Stratux is supported

 **Recommendations (be careful as you may render your device unusable):**
 - load OGN database for T-Beam: https://github.com/lyusupov/SoftRF/wiki/Badge-Edition.-Aircrafts-database
-- modify SoftRF settings through serial console commands: http://soaringweather.no-ip.info/SoftRF/settings.html
+- modify SoftRF settings (e.g. Protocol or Aircraft type) through serial console commands: http://soaringweather.no-ip.info/SoftRF/settings.html

 ## Features